When using a standalone tape drive blank tapes will be automatically detected and a format panel will appear.

-LTFS tapes must be formatted with a unique 6 character code.
+LTFS tapes must be formatted with a unique 6 character code, this is the LTO labeling standard.
 The code can use the letters A-Z and numbers 0-9, for example 123456, ABCDEF, YO1234, 17376A matching the barcode label.

 Do not use the same code for multiple tapes, always use different codes even if making duplicate copies.